albertocarot1/drugs-satisfaction/README.md

 ### Web scraping

 Before starting to scrape, if you want to use a proxy server, make sure you have a correct `credentials.json` file at the root of the project.
+To see how the credentials is formed, inspect `credentials_template.json`.

+**NOTE: NordVPN was used as proxy, code modifications might be necessary with other proxy methods**

 In order to start or resume the scraping project, run: